Opens 4 April

 Thousands of feet below the surface, deep-sea vehicles Nadir and Neptune work together to illuminate secrets hiding in the deep.
 When at rest, the submersibles live here alongside the ROV and AUV.
 These tools enable Xplorers and scientists to survey vast areas and make important discoveries.

-In the facilitated HoloLab experience, visitors can step into mixed‑reality learning by wearing HoloLens headsets or watching participants in action through N‑Cam footage and a dedicated viewing window.
-Guided by a facilitator, the group will explore how technology drives scientific research and collaboration, using holograms to dive deeper into the world of marine biology.
-This optional add‑on can be purchased at the tap‑and‑go station inside the exhibition but is not essential to enjoy OceanXperience.
+Visitors can step into a mixed‑reality learning experience by wearing a HoloLens headset.
+Guided by a facilitator, participants will explore how technology drives scientific research and collaboration, using holograms to dive deeper into the world of marine biology.

 Ready to go on an ocean adventure?